Ataurr/Themeforest-Wordpress-theme-development-workflow/README.md

 * [Monster Widget Plugin](https://wordpress.org/plugins/monster-widget/).

 ##Conclusion
-If your theme complies with the following common mishaps, you’ll probably have a much quicker time getting your WordPress theme approved on ThemeForest.
+If your theme complies with the following Workflow, you’ll probably have a much quicker time getting your WordPress theme approved on ThemeForest.